DiMNDev/TDD-myFirstUnitTest/README.md

 > `"sinon-chai": "^3.7.0"`

+> `"nyc": "^15.1.0"`

-Once you have configured your enviornment, you should be able to use the testing sidebar inside VS Code.
+Once you have configured your enviornment, you should be able to use the testing sidebar inside VS Code and in-line of your test file.

+To configure nyc for use add the following lines of code to "scripts" inside your package.json file:

+> `"test": "mocha myTests/"` >`"coverage": "nyc npm run test"`

+Once you add these two lines you should be able to run them from the command line with the following commands:

+> `"npm run test" - This will run all tests found in the specified folder myTests.` >`"npm run coverage" - This will run all tests found in the specified folder myTests with coverage, printing the output to the terminal.`

 In this project I have broken it down into examples: